samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then drop down
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then drop down to
-> to just 8x1-minute Hard, RPE9 high-speed surges with 1 minute of recovery
+> just 8x1-minute Hard, RPE9 high-speed surges with a minute of recovery after
-> after each followed by 10min Easy, RPE 4 to cool down for a total of 40
+> each followed by 10min Easy, RPE4 to cool down for a total of 40 minutes of
-> minutes of running
+> running

 ### Thursday